-A child is first exposed to lead pollution through the placenta (Dorea and Donangelo, 2006), so that a mother's exposure to high levels of lead can in turn expose a foetus to lead pollution.
+A child is first exposed to lead pollution through the placenta (Dorea and Donangelo, 2006).
+A mother's exposure to lead can in turn expose a foetus to lead.
 Furthermore, due to increased bone remodelling, previous maternal lead pollution can affect the foetus, as both lead and calcium (chemically similar) are released from the bones at an increased rate during pregnancy (Yurdakök, 2012).
 Maternal and infant lead levels are of similar magnitudes and highly correlated (Al-Saleh et al., 1995), but the relationship between exposure and absorption of lead is complex.
 For example, it is mitigated by maternal calcium intake (Dorea and Donangelo, 2006).
 Therefore, there are mediators between lead exposure and the damage it may cause.